WandThe Magic Wand and Other Operators

 Import Hforall Hor.

-The heap predicate hand H1 H2 describes a heap that satisfies H1 and at the same time satifies H2.
+The heap predicate hand H1 H2 describes a single heap that satisfies H1 and at the same time satifies H2.
 In other words, the heap predicate hand H1 H2 lifts the disjunction operator P1 P2 from Prop to hprop.
 The heap predicate hand admits a direct definition as a function over heaps.

 Definition hand' (H1 H2 : hprop) : hprop :=